Collective plasma effects of electron-positron pairs in beam-driven QED cascades: Introduction

-In a recent publication~\cite{Qu_QED2021}, we demonstrated the generation of a quasi-neutral pair-plasma with a density that is comparable to the critical one by using the combination of a $\unit[30]{PW}$ laser and a {dense} $\unit[300]{GeV}$ electron beam or by using less stringent parameters.
+Here we describe an alternative, less technologically challenging than the all-optical approach to reaching the QED plasma regime by colliding a less intense laser pulse with an electron beam.
+The idea, introduced recently~\cite{Qu_QED2021} and expanded upon here, is to generate a quasi-neutral pair-plasma with a density that is comparable to the critical one by using the combination of a $\unit[30]{PW}$ laser and a {dense} $\unit[300]{GeV}$ electron beam or by using less stringent parameters.
 This method circumvents the technological limitations by taking advantage of the high quality energetic electron beam facilities to boost the laser intensity in the particle rest frame.
+It also facilitates observation of the QED collective effects, since in the end, what must be solved is not merely reaching the QED plasma regime, but reaching the QED plasma regime {\it and} observing its collective effects.
+Hence, what must be optimised is the {\it joint production-observation problem}.
+If the pairs produced are less energetic, then, at much lower pair densities, there can be larger, more easily observed, contributions to collective effects.